How Does a Seat Belt Work?

 Wearing a seat belt is a legal requirement in California.
 An adult who fails to wear their seat belt can expect a ticket for $162 if they are caught by police.
 If a parent fails to properly secure a child under the age of 16, the fine increases to $490.

 What Age Can a Child Stop Using a Booster Seat in California?

 California law requires children under the age of 8 to ride in car seats or booster seats.
 Once a child is 8 years old, they can ride with just a seat belt as long as they are at least 4’9” tall.
 Parents should be cautious when it comes to booster seats and seat belts for their children.
 While some children may be technically old enough and tall enough to ride with just a seat belt, booster seats tend to provide better protection for smaller kids.

 Is a Back Seat Belt Mandatory in California?

 California law requires every passenger in a vehicle to wear a seat belt.
 If a driver’s vehicle only has two seat belts in the back seat, only two passengers may ride in the back seat and both must use seat belts.

 If you recently experienced a car accident and believe your vehicle’s seat belt or a car seat malfunctioned and caused injuries, you may have grounds for a product liability claim.
 If another driver is responsible for the accident you likely have grounds for a civil action against them as well.

 The Kreeger Law Firm can help you determine your best options for legal recourse after a car accident in California.
-If you have legal questions after an accident, contact us to schedule a case evaluation with an experienced California car accident attorney who can guide you through your legal options.
+If you have legal questions after an accident, contact us to schedule a case evaluation with an experienced Sacramento car accident lawyer who can guide you through your legal options.